brodyking/pyronodeclassic/README.md

-# pyronode.classic
+# Pyronode [Classic]
-The classic version of Pyronode.us
+This respitory is the classic version of pyronode.us This includes user accounts and logins because I dont feel like removing them.